- You Are Here:

 If you want a more extensive overview of the recommendations, then watch the video of NEORSD's June 15 community meeting.

-Be sure to visit neorsd.org/doanbrook to sign up to receive emails about the Doan Brook Restoration Project, including about upcoming community engagement opportunities.
+Be sure to visit neorsd.org/doanbrook to sign up to receive emails about the Doan Brook Restoration Project, which is now in the pre-design phase.
 You can also find additional background information on that page.